-In 2022-2023, CWRA will run two mentoring sessions.
+In 2023-2024, CWRA will run two mentoring sessions.
 Prospective participants may apply to one or both.
-Applications are open now for the Winter 2023 Session.
+Applications are open now for only the Fall 2023 Session.

-The mentoring session will focus on applying for jobs and early-career development, but mentees at other stages of their career development (early undergrad, career development during employment) are welcome to apply and will be included as space permits.
+Mentees at any stage of their career development (early undergrad, job searching, career development during employment) are welcome to apply.
 Newcomers to Canada with international experience in water resources fields who are looking for work in water in Canada are encouraged to apply.
 While the discussion at the group meetings will be held in English, we will do our best to match French-speaking mentees with French-speaking mentors.

-The Winter 2023 session will run from February – April 2023.
+The Winter 2024 session will run from February – April 2024.
 Applications will be due by February 2, 2023.
 Accepted applicants will be notified by February 13, 2023.
 This session will include two 2-hour group meetings (late February, early April).
 The focus of this mentoring session will be determined based on the accepted participants.

 For both sessions, group meeting activities will include speed mentoring, resume review and feedback, and discussion periods.
-All group meetings will include breakout sessions for smaller discussions.
 In between meetings, mentees will be connected with a mentor for a virtual 60-minute mentoring discussion.
 This mentoring program emphasizes building connections among all participants.
 The group meetings will support the development of a broad network for mentees that includes experienced mentors and their peer cohort.

 Participation will be limited to 15 mentees per session.
 If more than 15 mentees apply, smaller groups may be formed focusing on mentees seeking similar types of mentoring or for those who have similar scheduling needs.
 Alternatively, applicants may be placed on a waiting list for the next National Mentoring session.